Mario Gómez: 2018 FIFA World Cup

 On 4 June 2018, Gómez was selected in Joachim Löw's 23-man squad for the 2018 FIFA World Cup.
 He made an appearance during Germany's opening match against Mexico, coming on for Marvin Plattenhardt in the 79th minute, but the game ended in a 1–0 loss for Germany.
 On 24 June, Gómez provided an assist to Marco Reus' equalizing goal with his first touch during Germany's second group stage match against Sweden; the game ended in a 2–1 victory.
 On 5 August, he announced his retirement from international football.

+Life after football

+Since August 2021, Gómez has been part of the UEFA Champions League expert team on Amazon Prime Video.

+Since January 2022, Gómez has been working as technical director of Red Bull Soccer International and in this role is responsible for strategic planning and structural work at RB Leipzig, New York Red Bulls and Red Bull Bragantino.

 Style of play

 During his prime, Gómez was considered one of the best strikers in world football.
 Throughout his career, Gómez was known for his ability to shoot with both feet and was considered an aerial threat.
 Additionally, his ability to anticipate crosses and passes and position himself to shoot were considered to be some of his best attributes.
 Arsenal manager Arsène Wenger described him as "a great finisher who is often in the right place to finish off moves".
 Gómez's body balance and ability to hold up the ball often created trouble for defenders.
 During his time at Bayern, his ability to appear "at the right place at the right time" proved to be one of Bayern's most lethal attacking weapons, as Franck Ribéry and Arjen Robben could often outrun defenders and provide a cross for Gómez.
 However, despite his goal-scoring abilities, Gómez was often accused of having limited skills and a poor work ethic.